syncfusion-content/fileformat-docs/File-Formats/DocIO/NuGet-Packages-Required.md

 </table>
 N> 1.
 Starting with v16.2.0.x, if you reference Syncfusion assemblies from trial setup or from the NuGet feed, you also have to add "Syncfusion.Licensing" assembly reference and include a license key in your projects.
 Please refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to know about registering Syncfusion license key in your application to use our components.
 N> 2.
 Syncfusion components are available in [nuget.org](https://www.nuget.org/) N> 3.
 Starting with v17.3.0.x, Syncfusion provides support to .NET Core 3.0.
-You can use the above WPF or Windows Forms platform NuGet packages for .NET Core 3.0 targeting applications and use the same “C# tab” code examples for it.
+You can use the above WPF or Windows Forms platform NuGet packages for .NET Core 3.0 targeting applications and use the same "C# tab" code examples for it.

 ## Converting Word document to PDF